LJMitchellCodes/LJMitchellCodes/README.md

 ### Hello Everyone, Welcome to my GitHub! 👋
 A lot more to come so follow to see all that is planned.

-🌱 I’m currently learning React.
+🌱 I’m currently learning Git and Coding in a group while we are doing our Group Project for school.

 If you are interested in Pool/Billiards checkout my YouTube Channel.  https://www.youtube.com/c/BackwardsBilliards